 1. Trapping of groundhogs with connibear traps be legalized. ('21) 2.
-The Pennsylvania Game Commission work with Penn State and other governmental agencies to develop an effective groundhog reduction program. ('21) 3.
-The Game Commission be financially responsible for all damage to personal property done by animals introduced into the area by the Commission. ('21) 4.
-The Game Commission educate the public about landowner's and farmers' rights, to control wildlife on their property. ('21) 5.
-Sound science be used to manage wildlife populations. ('21) 6.
-Hunters, with landowner approval, be permitted to use motorized vehicles to hunt and control predatory animals that are killing farm animals. ('21) 7.
-The use of drones for hunting or disruption of hunting be illegal. ('21) 8.
-Legal buck be defined as having antlers with a length three inches or more. ('21) 9.
-No elk be moved onto any PA Game Lands south of I-80. ('21) 10.
-No additional statewide or regional restrictions be imposed on current allowances for feeding wildlife or sale of wildlife feed products. ('21) 11.
-White tailed deer antler restrictions be removed in CWD Disease Management Areas. ('21) 12.
-Infrared night vision hunting equipment be legalized for livestock, and agricultural crop protection. ('21)
+The baiting of bear and deer be legal in the entire state of Pennsylvania. ('23) 3.
+The Pennsylvania Game Commission work with Penn State and other governmental agencies to develop an effective groundhog reduction program. ('21) 4.
+The Game Commission be financially responsible for all damage to personal property done by animals introduced into the area by the Commission. ('21) 5.
+The Game Commission educate the public about landowner's and farmers' rights, to control wildlife on their property. ('21) 6.
+The Game Commission provide outreach to the general public on the importance of conservation hunting as a wildlife management tool. ('23) 7.
+Sound science be used to manage wildlife populations. ('21) 8.
+Hunters, with landowner approval, be permitted to use motorized vehicles to hunt and control predatory animals that are killing farm animals. ('21) 9.
+The use of drones for hunting or disruption of hunting be illegal. ('21) 10.
+Drone usage be allowed for animal search and recovery during hunting. ('23) 11.
+Legal buck be defined as having antlers with a length three inches or more. ('21) 12.
+No elk be moved onto any PA Game Lands south of I-80. ('21) 13.
+No additional statewide or regional restrictions be imposed on current allowances for feeding wildlife or sale of wildlife feed products. ('21)